 - The IT Service Provider has a formal Information Security Management Program that documents how it manages its own security and protects its clients’ information.

-- The program is based upon the Code of Basic Information Security Management Practices, including the CIS controls, in accordance with commercially reasonable information security management standards appropriate for the organization, based on its given security-risk profile and the security-risk profiles of its clients.
+- The program is based upon the Guide of Basic Information Security Management Practices, including the CIS controls, in accordance with commercially reasonable information security management standards appropriate for the organization, based on its given security-risk profile and the security-risk profiles of its clients.

 The Center for Internet Security describes its controls as global industry best practices endorsed by leading IT security organizations and governing bodies.

 We don’t believe that it is economically appropriate for many of the small and medium size organizations that make up the Los Angeles Community to implement global industry best security practices.